thearn/webcam-pulse-detector/README.md

 ![Alt text](http://i.imgur.com/xS7O8U3.png "Signal processing")

-This signal processing design is implemented in the openMDAO assembly object defined in [lib/processors.py](lib/processors.py).
+This signal processing design is implemented in the OpenMDAO assembly object defined in [lib/processors.py](lib/processors.py).

 The definition of each component block used can be found in the source